Division of Assets in Georgia

 The main purpose of a prenuptial agreement is to allow you to decide how to divide or retain property in the event of a divorce.
 The agreement may also state whether one spouse will pay the other alimony if the marriage ends.
 A prenuptial agreement can never determine Child Support or Custody of a child (children), as only the judge can decide on such issues in case of a divorce.

 A prenuptial agreement can help you identify what assets and debts each spouse is bringing to the marriage.
 Typically, a prenuptial agreement will list what each person owns and owes at the time of the marriage, so there’s no argument about it years later.

 The agreement may also determine how the couple will divide property and income that they accumulate during the marriage.
 For example, you can agree that each spouse will automatically keep the car they drive most often if the marriage ends, or that each spouse will keep their own business interests, retirement accounts, and personal credit card debts.

 A prenuptial agreement cannot, however, take away a spouse’s responsibility to pay the debts they have at the date of the marriage itself.
-If you are facing divorce, make sure to protect yourself by getting accurate information from a qualified attorney.
+If you are facing a divorce, make sure to protect yourself by getting accurate information from a qualified attorney.

 Always, seek legal counsel when going through a divorce.
-There are many factors which will determine how a judge will equitably divide marital assets and debts; from current statues and precedent to the personality and tendencies of the court and a knowledgeable attorney such as Sean R. Whitworth will always guide you to the most beneficial result.
+There are many factors which will determine how a judge will equitably divide marital assets and debts; from current statutes and precedent to the personality and tendencies of the court and a knowledgeable attorney such as Sean R. Whitworth will always guide you to the most beneficial result.

 Even personal savings acquired during the marriage are considered part of the marital assets and are subject to division.
 Need to know more?
-Contact us at email@example.com or schedule your consult by phone or online.
+Contact us at firstname.lastname@example.org or schedule your consultation by phone or online.